 Completion of requirements for an earned Applied Associate Degree, Direct Transfer Associate Degree, or equivalent from a regionally accredited institution in an appropriate computer science, software, or programming area of concentration.

-The associate degrees in Computing and Software Development prepares students for entry-level work and for LWTech's applied bachelor's degree.
-Students may earn an Applied Associate in Science degree or an Applied Associate in Science Transfer degrees at LWTech.
+The associate transfer degree in Computing and Software Development prepares students for entry-level work in application or web development, computer system engineering, software QA engineering, and for LWTech's applied bachelor's degree.
+Students may earn an Applied Associate in Science Transfer degree at LWTech.

 Entry into this program requires completion of LWTech's admissions application.